mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s3.rst

 There are three modes that the effect controls can be in:
 1. The initial mode is Filter Mode.
 This mode is indicated when the :hwlabel:`FILTER ENABLE` buttons have the same colors as the individual decks.
-    This mode is used for adjusting QuickEffects.
+This mode is used for adjusting QuickEffects and assigning Effect Chains to decks.
-1. The next mode is Effect Chain mode.
+1. The next mode is Effect Chain Edit Mode.
 This mode is indicated when the :hwlabel:`FILTER ENABLE` buttons are all the same color as one of the effect buttons.
-    This mode is used for turning individual effects in a chain on and off, and adjusting each effect's meta knob.
+This mode is used for turning individual effects in a chain on and off, and adjusting each effect chain's mix knob.
-1. The last mode is Effect Focus mode.
+1. The last mode is Effect Focus Mode.
 This mode is indicated when :hwlabel:`FILTER ENABLE` buttons are all the same color as one of the effects, and one of the :hwlabel:`FX SELECT` buttons is blinking.
-    This mode is used for tuning individual parameters in an effect.
+This mode is used for tuning individual parameters in an effect and enabling or disabling effect toggle buttons.

 Switching Effect Modes
 ~~~~~~~~~~~~~~~~~~~~~~